 Eating and Exercising on Phase 1, 2 & 3

 How important is nutrition to working out?
 Let me put it this way: Very!
 Exercise and eating right go hand in hand, like the perfect pair.
 Never, ever get up and exercise before you’ve, at the bare minimum, eaten a snack at least 30 minutes before you exert yourself.
-The natural sugars in fruit will fuel your body’s muscles.
 If you don’t, your adrenals will stimulate a hormone to break down muscle for fuel, eating up the very muscles you’re trying to build.
 (What a waste that would be!)
 And, when you’re through with your workout, 10 to 20 grams of protein will help rapidly repair your muscles.
 Of course, this is just an overview, so here’s a detailed look at how to get the most out of your workout, before and after, during every phase.

 Phase 1: Unwind

 I call Phase 1 the high-carb rich-cardio phase.
 In this phase, you’re doing, at least, one day of vigorous cardio, like running, using the elliptical trainer, or taking an aerobics class.
 I’ve seen low-carb dieters panic when they see the list of foods for this phase because they’ve been taught that carbs are bad.
 No food is bad – if you choose healthy sources.
 Before your Phase 1 cardio, I’d like you to have a piece of fruit (an apple, a peach, a pear, some pieces of pineapple, a few strawberries or even watermelon).
 Or fruit and a carb (brown rice, oatmeal, quinoa, rice milk) before – followed by lean protein (turkey, lentils, lean beef) and a vegetable after.
 Cardio combined with eating the right foods in Phase 1 will set your body up for success as you move on through the phases.